Thermal conductivity reduction in (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C high entropy carbide from extrinsic lattice defects: Results and Discussion

 4-point probe measurements indicated that pristine (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C specimens have an electrical resistivity $\rho_e=149\pm2$~{\textmu}$\Omega \cdot$cm, respectively~\cite{Williams1999}), similar to that for (Hf$_{0.2}$Zr$_{0.2}$Ta$_{0.2}$Nb$_{0.2}$Ti$_{0.2}$)C reported as $\sim$115~{\textmu}$\Omega \cdot$cm~\cite{Rost2020}.
 That the measured resistivity is low compared to the range reported for precisely carbon-controlled HECs implies the final, as-synthesized bulk samples are possibly carbon deficient and retain some metallic bonding that would not be present in a perfectly stoichiometric compound.
 From $\rho_e$, $\kappa_e$ is estimated as 3.7~W/m$\cdot$K, indicating that 40\% of the thermal conductivity is due to electrons in the as-synthesized material and 60\% is due to the lattice.
-From XPS measurements, a the metal to carbon ratio is M:C$\simeq$1, as detailed in the Supplementary Materials, indicating that an approximately stoichiometric carbide has been maintained.
+From XPS measurements, the metal to carbon ratio is M:C$\simeq$1, as detailed in the Supplementary Materials, indicating that an approximately stoichiometric carbide has been maintained.
 While Rost and coworkers reported generally higher resistivity for stoichiometric compounds, the deposition of excess, non-metal-bonded carbon in sputter deposited materials complicates a direct comparison~\cite{Rost2020}.
-Further correlated microscopy and XPS should be carried out in the future on bulk, sintered ceramics to more fully characterize carbon stoichiometry following synthesis.
+Further correlated microscopy and XPS should be carried out in the future on bulk, sintered ceramics to more fully characterize possibly heterogeneous carbon stoichiometry following synthesis.
+To ensure that thermal property measurements account for any such variability, ten or more randomly-selected spatially varying measurements are made on each specimen prior to reporting statistical averages.